AbdulrahimAl-Ghazi/privacy-policy/privacy-policy-skylink-solutions.md

-**Last updated: 2024/7/1**
+**Last updated: [2024/7/1]**

-At **[Developer/Company Name]**, we respect your privacy and are committed to protecting the information you provide when using the **Aamel** app, whether used standalone or as part of our other applications.
+At **[SKYLINK IT SOLUTIONS]**, we respect your privacy and are committed to protecting the information you provide when using the **Aamel** app, whether used standalone or as part of our other applications.
 This policy explains how we collect, use, and safeguard your personal information.

 ---